Reviewing Biodesix (BDSX) & Its Rivals

 |$56.95 million

-Biodesix’s competitors have higher revenue and earnings than Biodesix.
-Biodesix is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.
+Biodesix’s rivals have higher revenue and earnings than Biodesix.
+Biodesix is trading at a lower price-to-earnings ratio than its rivals, indicating that it is currently more affordable than other companies in its industry.

 Analyst Recommendations

-This is a breakdown of current recommendations for Biodesix and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings for Biodesix and its rivals, as provided by MarketBeat.

 |Sell Ratings